Filing for Bankruptcy

 You will need to attend two financial counselling sessions, report your income and monthly expenses to us as your licensed insolvency trustee and provide tax information with respect to the current year of your bankruptcy and the year prior if not filed with Canada Revenue Agency.

 Selling Your Assets

 Surplus Income Payments

 You may also need to make surplus income payments to the licensed insolvency during the bankruptcy process.
 This money will go to your creditor or creditors.
-However, this surplus is usually required from you only if your earning income exceeds a certain “reasonable standard of living” threshold, which is set by the government each year.
-As a licensed insolvency will help you calculate this surplus income payment if you’re required to pay it.
+However, this surplus is usually required from you only if your earning income exceeds a certain and reasonable standard of livings threshold, which is set by the government each year.
+A licensed bankruptcy trustee in Waterloo will help you calculate this surplus income payment if you’re required to pay it.

 How Long The Bankruptcy Process Takes

 For most people who file bankruptcy, the process should take 9 to 21 months from the point you file for Assignment in Bankruptcy.
 Factors such as how much surplus income you’re paying will play a role in how long you must wait until your discharge.
 For those who have filed bankruptcy before, the process will take 24 to 36 months.